SudhaGithub21/Django----Backend----Library/README.md

 8. Finally, run the server:
    python manage.py runserver
 9. Pass the URLs to create, read, update, and delete the data.
    This workflow has been very helpful for me in building and managing the project.

-ChatGPT can make mistakes.
-Check important info.
-?